mnadalin/domino-designer-dark-theme/README.md

 ## Installation

-Locate the directory:
+Close your HCL Domino Designer and Notes client, and backup the entire directory:

 ```<Notes Data Directory>\workspace\.metadata\.plugins\org.eclipse.core.runtime\.settings```

-And backup all `*.pref` files.
+Clone this repository and open a **PowerShell** Windows Terminal.
+Move to the repo directory then type:

-Clone this repository and copy all the included `*.prefs` files in the same directory, overwriting existing ones.
+`.\DominoDarkTheme.ps1`

 Restart your Domino Designer and enjoy!